-For the purpose of the quantitative disclosure in the following table, and in accordance with SEC regulations, the termination is assumed to have taken place on the last business day of the Company's most recently completed fiscal year, and the price per share of the common stock is the closing market price as of that date - \$28.55.
+For the purpose of the quantitative disclosure in the following table, and in accordance with SEC regulations, the termination is assumed to have taken place on the last business day of the Company's most recently completed fiscal year, and the price per share of the common stock is the closing market price as of that date - \$24.13.

 Cash Payments.
 None of the named executive officers presently has an employment agreement which guarantees him employment for any period of time.
-Therefore, any post-termination payments of salary or severance to any named executive officer would be provided only if offered under the Company's broad-based severance plan in the event of a reduction in force or other termination by the Company without cause or pursuant to a Change in Control Agreement ("CIC Agreement").
+Therefore, any post-termination payments of salary or severance to any named executive officer would be provided only if offered under the Company's broad-based severance plan in the event of a reduction in force or other termination by the Company without cause which is discretionary in nature or pursuant to a Change in Control Agreement ("CIC Agreement").

 The Company has entered into CIC Agreements with certain executives of the Company and the subsidiary bank pursuant to which the Company would pay certain salary benefits.
-As of December 31, 2017, the Company had CIC Agreements with Messrs.
-Makris, Fehlman, Casteel, Funke and Kanneman.
+As of December 31, 2018, the Company had CIC Agreements with Messrs.
+Makris, Fehlman, Casteel, Massanelli, Burrow, Funke, and Ledbetter.
 The Company would make such payments only upon a change in control, and if the Company terminates an executive without "Cause" within twenty-four months of a CIC or the executive resigns within six months after a "Trigger Event."
-The Company will pay an amount up to three times, in the case of Mr. Makris and two times for all other named executive officers, the sum of (1) highest annual base salary for the previous twelve months and (2) the greater of the projected target annual incentive to be paid under the CIP for the current year, or the average CIP bonus paid to the executive over the preceding two years.
-The termination compensation is payable in cash within 30 business days following the termination, unless the participant is a Specified Employee, as defined in Section 409A of the Internal Revenue Code, in which case the termination compensation shall be payable on the first day of the seventh month after termination.
+The Company will pay an amount up to three times, in the case of Mr. Makris and two times for all other named executive officers.

-(2) If the discretionary contribution had been paid in 2017, the aggregate account balances for Messrs.
-Makris and Fehlman would have been \$57,121 and \$28,992, respectively.
+(2) If the discretionary and other Company contributions had been paid in 2018, the aggregate account balances for Messrs.
+Makris and Fehlman would have been \$195,443 and \$103,684, respectively.